munzir/38-amino/README.md

 On Debian/Ubuntu:

-    sudo apt install autoconf autoconf-archive libblas-dev liblapack-dev maxima
+    sudo apt install autoconf autoconf-archive libblas-dev liblapack-dev libtool maxima

-For libgfortran, install the latest lib abd lib-dev packages.
-For Ubuntu 18.04, I have libgfortran5 and libgfortran-8-dev packages.
+For libgfortran, install the latest lib and lib-dev packages.
+For Ubuntu 18.04, I have `libgfortran5` and `libgfortran-8-dev` packages.
 Do an apt search

     sudo apt search libgfortran